Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3425-restore-to-a-google-cloud-instance-image-or-disk/34251-restore-to-a-google-cloud-instance.md

   > See the following document to learn about the difference between these disk types: [Storage Options](https://cloud.google.com/compute/docs/disks/).

 * **Subnet**
-  Enables you to select a default IP address to assign to the virtual machine within a specific subnet.
+  Enables you to select a range of default IP addresses that can be assigned to the virtual machine within a specific subnet.

-  > Please ensure that the assigned IP is available in your virtual private cloud network.
+  > Please ensure that the assigned IP range is available in your virtual private cloud network.
 You can enter a custom IP manually to the "**IP address**" field \(see below\).

   See the following document for more information: [Virtual Private Cloud \(VPC\) Network Overview](https://cloud.google.com/vpc/docs/vpc).